 NOTE: When low fire on the gas valve is energized, the furnace operates in low fire mode at a lower blower speed and the timer begins its delay function.
-If the room thermostat is not satisfied before the timer activates, the furnace will stage to high fire and the blower will operate at a higher speed until the thermostat is satisfied.
+If the room thermostat is not satisfied before the timer activates, the furnace will stage to high fire.
+The inducer motor and blower will ramp to a higher speed until the thermostat is satisfied.